Conflict Exposes Growth Edges | How Challenges Transforms You

-In our groups and weekend staff trainings, many times we use the phrase, “Growth Edge.”
+In our group and weekend staff training, we often use the phrase “Growth Edge.”
 What is a “Growth Edge?”
-Simply defined, one may have hit a temporary plateau and the “Growth Edge” is an area where he needs to grow to improve.
+Simply defined, one may have hit a temporary plateau, and the “Growth Edge” is an area where one needs to grow and improve.
 Here is an example: Say I am working on my anger.
 I have begun to be aware of what triggers my anger and have even improved on how often I may have angry outbursts.
-My next step in my growth or “Growth Edge” could be finding and implementing new strategies in handling my triggers.
+My next step in my growth or “Growth Edge” could be finding and implementing new strategies for handling my triggers.

 This example of a decision I made that created a conflict helped me to see deeper into conflict overall.
 It helped me to see a great example of how managed conflict can facilitate growth.
 Even more than facilitating growth, this scenario allowed me to identify another tool I can use to manage and possibly resolve conflict in the future.
 This tool is the identifying of the “Growth Edge” as it relates to conflict.
 As I was visiting with each teacher, I realized that each had contributed to this conflict based on an area of needed growth.
 I then asked each one, “What might be a ‘Growth Edge’ for you?”
 Then I asked, “What do you suppose the other man’s ‘Growth Edge’ might be?”
 Finally, I told each one that my “Growth Edge” would be better communication of my expectations when asking one teacher to train another.
 Once the “Growth Edges” were established, moving toward resolution became much easier.